ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 It invite me to install
 [Racket/DrRacket installer](https://download.racket-lang.org/) (~175Mb)
-to be able to run the examples, so I do (choose CS Variant, the new recommended one).
+to be able to run the examples, so I do.
 A very simple and smooth process on Windows 10: let's open DrRacket now.

-It's a very simple interface with a menu, an empty document (named "definitions area") and a REPL ("interactions area") with some guidance.
+It's a clean interface with a menu, an empty document (named "definitions area")and a REPL ("interactions area") with some guidance.

 Introduction continue, and the documentation missed a little step: before copy/past the provided samples, I had to choose the "racket lang" in the languages menu.
 Then I paste `#lang slideshow` in the def area, and run.

 ![Getting ready](/blog/2021-09-08-one_day_with_racket/img/01-getting_rdy.png)

-Our first lines of code will take place in the REPL.
+Our first lines of code will take place in the REPL part.
 Write `(circle 10)` and press enter draw a 10px circle in the same area.
 You can imagine what the following stuff will do: